-The Rainbow Science Network's vision is for an inclusive culture that acknowledges and respects all sexual orientations and gender identities and values the contribution we collectively make to the life of the Faculty of Science.
+The Rainbow Science Network's vision is for an inclusive culture that acknowledges and respects all sexual orientations and gender identities and values the contribution we collectively make to life in the Faculty of Science.

 Connect with the Rainbow Science Network via their webpage.